eldobbins/python-novice-gapminder/_episodes/16-writing-functions.md

 > ~~~
 > {: .language-python}
 >
-> 2.Abstract the code above into a single function.
+> 2. Abstract the code above into a single function.
 >
 > ~~~
 > def avg_gdp_in_decade(country, continent, year):